-The next Program in Interactive Cultural Technology (PICT) will happen spring semester 2017 and is open to upper division undergraduate and graduate students by application.
+The next Program in Interactive Cultural Technology (PICT) will happen spring semester 2019 and is open to upper division undergraduate and graduate students by application.
 Students who successfully complete the course will be eligible for paid internships in the summer.

 2015 – Professors Miriam Langer, Kerry Loewen, and David Mendez guided students through the redesign of the Coronado Visitor’s Center in an intensive six-credit program.
 Students put in long hours collaborating with others to achieve professional level results.
 Check out Coronado site here.

-The first cohort of PICT students produced multimedia, interactive, and hands-on components for Fashioning New Mexico, the inaugural exhibition of the New Mexico History Museum in Santa Fe.
+2009 – The first cohort of PICT students produced multimedia, interactive, and hands-on components for Fashioning New Mexico, the inaugural exhibition of the New Mexico History Museum in Santa Fe.
 Its grand opening was in May of 2009. online.nmhistorymuseum.org/fashioning